RingingResonance/ADSB_Sweeper/README.md

 # ADSB_Sweeper

+Copyright: Jarrett Cigainero October 2023

+This program is provided without any warranty.

-A program to generate the proper analog signals to send to a real RADAR scope tube using ADS-B data from dump1090
+A program to generate the proper analog signals to send to a real RADAR scope tube using ADS-B data piped from dump1090

 ** Not for use in air navigation, in-flight situational awareness, or in-flight traffic monitoring. **